sjokic/WallDestruction/README.md

-# Physically-based Simulation in Computer Graphics HS2020 - Project Group 8
+# Physically-based Simulation of Wall Destruction

+## Authors
+Stefan J., Thierry B., Adrian T.

 ## Instructions
 Depending on the cmake setup, the data path to the obj files might be wrong.
 This can be adjusted in the `init` function